Doichain/dapp/doc/bounty.md

 # How to become a Doichain bounty hunter
+(please read what is a bounty programm here: https://medium.com/coinmonks/how-to-make-money-from-crypto-bounty-programs-the-complete-guide-aa78726d308d)

 Doichain LVC is setting up a bounty program in order to speed up the development of the Doichain ecosystem.
 We will offer different kinds of bounties such es marketing, social media promotion, translation bounties.